marcmengel/metacat/docs/ui.rst

 Validation
 ..........

-Sometimes is it desireable to validate metadata without actually declaring a file.
+Sometimes is it desirable to validate metadata without actually declaring a file.
 One way of doing this would be to use *dry run* mode of the file declaration command.
 Another way is to use ``metacat validate`` command:

 .. code-block:: shell